 What is the Meaning of Palm Sunday?

-Because of the reaction of the crowd that day, that is why churches now use the term “Palm Sunday”.
+Because of the reaction of the crowd that day, churches now use the term “Palm Sunday”.

 The celebration of Palm Sunday is bittersweet.
 The crowd worshiped Jesus as He deserved, yet just one week later, the same people would mercilessly crucify Him, which He did not deserve.